wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/DOM-OpenSource-Links.md

 * [dom-to-image #Project#](https://github.com/tsayen/dom-to-image): Generates an image from a DOM node using HTML5 canvas

 * [html2canvas](https://github.com/niklasvh/html2canvas): The script allows you to take "screenshots" of webpages or parts of it, directly on the users browser.

+# Storage

+- [Pouchdb #Project#](https://github.com/pouchdb/pouchdb): PouchDB was created to help web developers build applications that work as well offline as they do online.